Muwamari

 Muwamari is a medium size village located in Dhing of Nagaon district, Assam, India with total 156 families residing.
-The Muwamari village has population of 826 of which 428 are males while 398 are females as per Population Census 2011.
+The Muwamari village has a population of 826 of which 428 are males while 398 are females as per Population Census 2011.

-In Muwamari village population of children with age 0-6 is 180 which makes up 21.79% of total population of village.
-Average Sex Ratio of Muwamari village is 930 which is lower than Assam state average of 958.
-Child Sex Ratio for the Muwamari as per census is 978, higher than Assam average of 962.
+In Muwamari village, the population of children with age 0-6 is 180 which makes up 21.79% of total population of village.
+The average Sex Ratio of Muwamari village is 930 which is lower than Assam state average of 958.
+The Child Sex Ratio for the Muwamari as per census is 978, higher than the Assam average of 962.

 Muwamari village has lower literacy rate compared to Assam.
-In 2011, literacy rate of Muwamari village was 44.74% compared to 72.19% of Assam.
+In 2011, the literacy rate of Muwamari village was 44.74% compared to 72.19% of Assam.
 In Muwamari Male literacy stands at 46.29% while female literacy rate was 43.04%.

 As per constitution of India and Panchyati Raaj Act, Muwamari village is administrated by Sarpanch (Head of Village) who is elected representative of village.